-In SDT individuals are considered to be intentional organisms motivated to achieve differing objectives.
+In self-determination theory individuals are considered to be intentional organisms motivated to achieve differing objectives.
 Hence, Deci and Ryan (1985) posited three types of motivation that capture the different reasons for individual engagement in achievement situations; intrinsic motivation, extrinsic motivation, and amotivation.
 Intrinsic motivation, various extrinsic motivations (external regulation, introjected regulation, and identified regulation), and amotivation reflect a self-determination continuum.
 Excellent papers can be read on the intricacies of the self-determination continuum (e.g., Standage, Duda, & Ntoumanis, 2005), however for the purposes of the current article, it is sufficient to understand that intrinsic motivation refers to engagement in an activity for its own sake (pleasure, interest, and satisfaction from activity itself), and as an individual’s motives approach extrinsic motivation on the continuum, the more that engagement in the activity is directed by separable outcomes such as rewards or punishments.

 Of particular interest due to its potential relationships with irrational beliefs, is introjected regulation, which reflects moderately low self-regulation.
 Introjected regulation is characterised by an individual internalising external regulations (Ryan & Deci, 2002), where the direction for action is controlled by self-imposed sanctions such as to avoid shame and guilt, or attain ego enhancement such as pride.
 That is, introjected regulation represents regulation by contingent self-esteem (Deci & Ryan, 1995; 2000).
 Standage et al. (2005) give an example that resonates with REBT, stating that “an example of introjected regulation would be a student that participates in an after school physical activity programme, not because she/he wants to, but because the student feels that she/he should, because that is what ‘good students’ do” (p.
 413).
 This reflects both demandingness beliefs (“should”) and global evaluations (“good students”).
 Indeed, the perception that one should or ought to engage in an activity is considered a hallmark of introjected regulation (e.g., Gillison, Osborn, Skevington, & Standage, 2009).